This benefits more than 1,600 area high school students by giving them a head start on their college education.

-M State collaborates with 36 partner high schools across Minnesota to offer college-level classes taught in the high school classroom, by a qualified high school teacher.
+M State collaborates with more than 30 partner high schools across Minnesota to offer college-level classes, all taught in the high school classroom by a qualified high school teacher.

 Student benefits of taking concurrent courses include:

 Concurrent enrollment course offerings span the academic disciplines and include 23 Minnesota Transfer Curriculum course options in art, biology, chemistry, English, history, math, physics, political science, psychology, sociology, Spanish and communications.
 Technical course options include introduction to computers, career internship, entrepreneuship and medical terminology.
 We may be able to offer other courses to meet the curriculum needs of our partner high schools and students.

 Faculty mentors take great pride in developing collaborative relationships with high school concurrent enrollment instructors to provide eligible high school students with a college experience that engages them and encourages them to persist in taking rigorous coursework throughout their high school and college years.